 The data for the Prague earthquake indicates that it was induced by fracking and injection operations.
 By measuring an earthquake's aftershocks, seismologists are able to determine which faults ruptured and in which order.
 Data for the Prague earthquake shows it originated within 200 meters of active injection wells and within one kilometer of the surface.
-Prague earthquake and in relatively shallow faults.
+This location is significant because induced earthquakes tend to occur near well sites and in relatively shallow faults.
 In addition, comparing the intensity and specific shaking patterns of the Prague earthquake to known induced earthquakes and prediction models for induced earthquakes yields datasets that are "indistinguishable."
-His shows that the Prague earthquake was indeed the result of human activity, specifically the operation of fracking and injection wells in
+This shows that the Prague earthquake was indeed the result of human activity, specifically the operation of fracking and injection wells in

-89. PATRICK McCully, SILENCED RIVERS: THE ECOLOGY AND POLITICS OF LARGE DAMS 112 (1996).
+89. Patrick McCully, Silenced Rivers: The Ecology and Politics of Large Dams 112 (1996).
 See also D. W. Simpson, Triggered Earthquakes, 14 Ann.
 Rev. Earth Planetary Sci.
 21, 22 (1986) (explaining how the damming of the Colorado River to form Lake Mead was believed to have triggered earthquakes in the 1930s).